 A people-based approach to cross-device tracking is now a strategic necessity.
 By collecting and connecting a brand’s first-party data to known customers, marketers can identify and relate to actual people – not just device or cookie IDs — as they move across screens.
 The ability to connect data across multiple platforms and tools that don’t talk to each other allows marketers to achieve a true single view of customer and deliver the type of 1:1 brand experiences consumers expect.

-Here are four reasons why marketers need a customer-centric cross-device strategy:
+Here are four reasons why marketers need a customer-centric cross-channel marketing strategy:

 Power addressable marketing.